Bradgate Park: Bradgate House

 Edward Grey's son Sir John Grey of Groby married Elizabeth Woodville, who after John's death married King Edward IV.
 Their son Thomas Grey, 1st Marquess of Dorset, prepared for building Bradgate House in the late fifteenth century but died before he was able to begin.
 It was his son Thomas Grey, 2nd Marquess of Dorset, who built Bradgate House, the likely completion date being 1520.

 There is now some confusion over this completion date however, as an older house has been discovered under the visible walls and findings have suggested that Lady Jane Grey, who wasn't born until 12 October 1537, lived in the older house.

 Sir Thomas Grey died in 1530 and was succeeded by his son Henry, the 3rd Marquess of Dorset, who was married to Frances, the daughter of the Duke of Suffolk and Mary Tudor, King Henry VIII's younger sister.

 Their daughter Lady Jane Grey was born at Bradgate House probably in October 1537.
 Notably in July 1553, at the age of fifteen, the Duke of Northumberland (her husband's father) proclaimed her Queen of England and Ireland, in opposition to Mary Tudor.
 However Mary had more support, and when the Lord Mayor of London proclaimed Mary queen on 19 July, the Duke of Northumberland lost all support, and he, his son, and Lady Jane Grey, the Nine Days Queen, were beheaded for treason.

-There is a longstanding tradition that the oak trees of Bradgate were pollarded at the time of Lady Jane's death.
-Pollarding of the trees was a practice that was undertaken then, as before and since as it kept the new growth high up, away from browsing deer and has enabled the ancient trees to reach their great age.
+There is a longstanding tradition that the oak trees of Bradgate were pollarded at the time of Lady Jane's death, in a symbolic "beheading".
+But pollarding of the trees was a practice that was undertaken then, as before and since as it kept the new growth high up, away from browsing deer and has enabled the ancient trees to reach their great age.
 It is not known if the estate workers of 1554 attached any particular significance to the practice.

 Old John

 A prominent landmark is the folly known as 'Old John' on the top of the highest hill in the park.
-Built by the Greys in 1784, the folly is, by local legend, a memorial to John, an estate worker killed in a bonfire accident during celebrations of the 21st birthday of the future sixth Earl of Stamford.
+Built by the Greys in 1784, the folly is, by local legend, a memorial to John, an estate worker killed in a bonfire accident during celebrations of the 21st birthday of George Grey, the future sixth Earl of Stamford.
 It is reputed that the stonework at the side of the tower was altered to look like a handle, perhaps knowing John's liking of ale.
 However he was not 21 until 1786, and a map of 1745 names the hill as 'Old John'.
 The tower was used during the 19th century as a viewing point for the horse-racing practice circuit laid out by the seventh earl.

 In 2001, Bradgate Park Trust registered the design of the building as a trademark, and in 2018 told a local artist that she would have to pay them if she continued to sell her paintings of it.